 Ducks are big eaters but are very easy to care for.
 They don’t require much special equipment and can usually be fed once a day.

 When feeding your ducks, I think it is best to give them free choice so they can pick and choose what they want, when they want.

-Now, ducks are big eaters so I actually feed my 5 ducks through an automatic feeder for their corn.
+Now, ducks are big eaters so I actually feed my five ducks through an automatic feeder for their corn.
 I also give them a 5-gallon bucket of weeds per day.
 And they are in a shaded, wooded area so they have lots of bugs to choose from on their own.

-Most people usually give their ducks 2 cups of food per duck about once or twice a day.
+Most people usually give their ducks two cups of food per duck about once or twice a day.
 You’ll know by watching them if they are still hungry.
 Believe me, when they are hungry they will quack loudly to let you know.

 Mine are so spoiled that if I’m out in the garden weeding and they think I’ve cheated and given the chickens more, they begin to quack and tell me about it.

 Now, here are the only two items you will really need in order to properly feed and water your ducks.

 1. Poultry Feeder